Dănilă Prepeleac: Dănilă's misfortunes

-The plot of "Dănilă Prepeleac" centers on its eponymous hero, the youngest of two brothers.
+The plot of "Dănilă Prepeleac" centers on its eponymous hero, the younger of two brothers.
 Unlike his sibling, depicted as a well-to-do peasant (chiabur) and a hardworking man, the destitute Dănilă is also "lazy" and "lackadaisical", resorting to borrowing from his relatives whatever he lacks around the house.
 The two are each married, and, while Dănilă's wife has all the qualities he lacks, the older brother's is a "shrew".
 Heeding the advice of his mean wife and upset at always having to provide for Dănilă, the older brother asks him to change his ways.
 He suggests that Dănilă should sell his only valuable possession, an outstanding pair of oxen, and use the money to buy himself smaller working animals and a cart.
 The younger brother decides to do so, but on his way to the fair he falls victim to a string of unfair exchanges, partly motivated by his naïvite and indolence.
 When his oxen have some trouble climbing a hill, he sells them to a passer-by in exchange for a new cart, which he then proceeds to drag on his way to the fair.
 He then finds himself facing another slope, and frustration leads him to sell the vehicle to another peasant, in exchange for a goat.
 This trade as well leaves him unsatisfied, as the animal keeps twitching about, and he sells it for a goose.
 The bird's loud honks annoy him, and, once he has reached the fair, Dănilă exchanges it for an empty bag.
 After analyzing the chain of events which has led him to transact two oxen for a useless item, he grows despondent and concludes that "the devil [was] o' top o' me all this bargaining day".

 Scolded by his brother upon returning home, Prepeleac persuades him to lend him a cart for a final time, and uses it to collect firewood.
 Once in the forest, he carelessly proceeds to chop of a fully grown tree, which cracks the vehicle and kills the oxen upon falling down.
 While contemplating the thought of not informing his brother of the loss (and instead deciding to steal his mare and ride his family out into the open world), the protagonist loses his way out of the woods.
 He arrives on the shore of a pond, where he attempts to hunt coots by throwing his axe at them, with the only result of this being that the tool falls to the bottom.
 After making his way home, he abides by his earlier plan, telling his brother that the oxen are stuck in thick mud, and that he needs the mare to get them out.
 His sibling angrily refuses, telling Dănilă that he is unfit for "the worldly life" and urging him to withdraw as an Orthodox hermit.
 Dănilă instead steals his brother's mare and sets back for the pond, where he aims to start searching for his axe.